Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 The number of active scuba divers in a specific market does not indicate the number of potential clients in that market.

-The SFIA provides a reasonably reliable number of Americans who are active scuba divers in the USA.
+The SFIA provides a reasonably reliable estimate of the number of Americans who are active scuba divers in the USA.
 However, that survey does not tell us how many of them spend dollars in the USA.
 And vice versa, maybe scuba divers in the Florida Keys come from outside the USA.

 As we said earlier, it’s a giant puzzle!